 Table of Contents

-- Epidemiology of Acetaminophen Toxicity in Children
+Overview of Acetaminophen Toxicity

-- Pathophysiology of Acetaminophen Toxicity
+Epidemiology of Acetaminophen Toxicity

-Classifications of Acetaminophen Dosage in Children
+Classification of Acetaminophen Dosage in Children

 Pathophysiology of Acetaminophen Toxicity

 The peak plasma concentration after acute ingestion of an acetaminophen overdose is usually observed after 4 hours.
 The peak plasma concentration is delayed if acetaminophen is combined with opiates or anticholinergic drugs.